-The entry to the cave was restricted in 1977 because of the damage caused by the increased number of visitors.
+Entry to the cave was restricted in 1977 because of the damage caused by the increased number of visitors.

 8. The Svalbard Seed Vault, Norway: Backup for the Plant Seeds of the Entire World

-Popularly called the Doomsday Vault, the vault acts as the safety backup to preserve plant seeds.
+Popularly called the Doomsday Vault, the vault acts as a safety backup to preserve plant seeds.
 The seeds stored here are actually the duplicate samples, of seeds held in gene banks around the world.

 The vault is meant to safeguard the seeds in the event of a global catastrophe.
 Therefore, for security reasons, private visits inside the seed vault are forbidden.